 The RN program of study prepares the student to function effectively as a member of the health care team.
 This program requires a strong commitment to critical thinking, team collaboration, leadership, and development of sound clinical knowledge and skills.
 Upon successfully completing this program, you are eligible to take the Registered Nurse licensure exam.
 Our RN graduates work in clinical settings such as acute care hospitals, long-term care facilities, clinics, doctor's offices, home health care, hospice, industrial, and prison nursing positions.

-The Delta College RN program is accredited by the National League for Nursing and approved by the Michigan Board of Nursing.
+The Delta College RN program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Michigan Board of Nursing.
 The program is intense, but our pass rates for the RN-NCLEX are exceptionally high, and area employers are pleased with our graduates.
 The program is built on a strong nursing/medical theory foundation which leads to increased time in clinical practice as the student proceeds through each semester.

 You can take the RN/ADN program either full-time or part-time.

 At Delta College, the student who declares a major in practical nursing first takes a series of prerequisite courses including Sciences, English, Math, Pharmacology, Medical Terminology, and Introduction to Nursing careers.
 These prerequisite courses prepare the practical nursing student for clinical course work.
 In clinical, after learning a basic foundation of nursing/medical theories, the student then learns to collect needed patient data and perform certain procedural skills and medication administration.
 The LPN program is approximately one year in length.
 The Delta College PN program is excellent at preparing students to sit for the LPN State Board Exam with an exceptionally high pass rate.